-Our product candidates are in the early stages of development and we have a limited history of conducting clinical trials to test our product candidates in humans.\
+Our product candidates are in the early stages of development and we have a limited history of conducting clinical trials to test our product candidates in humans.

 We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies, establishing manufacturing capabilities and conducting drug discovery and preclinical studies.
-We recently made the decision to wind down clinical development of our P-BCMA-101 program, which was the first of our product candidates to have been tested in humans.
-We dosed the first patient in a Phase 1 clinical trial of P-PSMA-101 in May 2020, and recently initiated a Phase 1 clinical trial of P-BCMA-ALLO1.
+In November 2021, we made the decision to wind down clinical development of our P-BCMA-101 program, which was the first of our product candidates to have been tested in humans.
+We dosed the first patient in a Phase 1 clinical trial of P-PSMA-101 in May 2020, and initiated Phase 1 clinical trials for P-BCMA-ALLO1 and P-MUC1C-ALLO1 in late 2021.
 As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our clinical trials will be completed on time, that our planned clinical trials will be initiated on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.